On Balance Volume: Have We Hit Bottom?

 Where it can be particularly useful, however, is when what a study or indicator is telling you diverges from what the market’s price action seems to be telling you.
 Divergent signals aren’t limited to On Balance Volume; they’re used with any number of studies.

-On the chart above I’ve marked two periods of time, one from mid-November through the end of 2021, and a second from mid-March to the beginning of May.
+On the chart above I’ve marked two periods of time, one from mid-November through the end of 2021 and a second from October 2022 to the beginning of 2023.

 That first period marks the beginning of the end of the previous bull run.
 Despite choppy trading to start the month of December, the S&P closed the year at its highs.
-The green line marks the move from November highs to new 52-week highs.
+The green line marks the higher lows at the end of the year (and corresponding higher highs).
 The red line on the On Balance Volume portion (bottom of the chart) corresponds with the same time period.

 Despite the S&P reaching new highs, OBV spent the same time setting lower highs and lower lows.
 In essence, volume accumulation did not match the rising share prices; the market had become overbought.